stephan-double-u/cross-language-validation-schema/README.md

   input field doesn't pass the validation check.

 ## Drawbacks of existing validation frameworks
-Although the Java Bean Validation framework has become the de-facto standard for Java based apps, it has some drawbacks and limitations:
+Although the Java Bean Validation framework has become the de-facto standard for Java based apps, it has some
+shortcomings:
 - Most importantly: the validation rules can't be _reused_ easily at least in non-java components, and have to be re-implemented.
 - The functionality of some standard annotations are quite limited.
 E.g. with `@Future` it is not possible to validate that a date is 2 days in the future.
-- Cross property validations cannot be expressed in a compact forme.
+- Multi-property validations cannot be expressed in a compact form.
 - Rules that dependent on user permissions cannot be expressed in a compact form.
+- The rules for one class resp. entity are usually scattered over several code places.
-- And a perhaps more philosophical aspect: Because of the annotation approach, real POJOs can not be (easily) validated.
+- And a perhaps more philosophical aspect: Because of the annotation approach, real POJOs can not be validated.

 ## Required features of a flexible and expressive validation framework
 It should be possible to define validation rules
 - for hierarchical (a.k.a. _nested_) properties
-- that involve conditions for any number of properties (a.k.a. _multi property validation_)
+- that involve conditions for any number of properties (a.k.a. _multi-property validation_)
 - that allow to combine these conditions with logical AND resp.
 OR
 - for arrays resp. list properties it should be possible to refer to individual array resp. list elements
 - that may depend on individual user permissions

 # Close-to-life example
-The documentation of all kinds of possible validation rules is _based on this close-to-life example_ to make the exemplary rules more descriptive.
+The documentation of all kinds of possible validation rules is based loosely on this _close-to-life example_ to make the exemplary rules more descriptive.<br>

-Let's say we work for a company that rents _medical equipment_.
-Each medical _article_ may contain several _accessories_.
-Articles are grouped in _medical sets_.
-The equipment is stored in warehouses and delivered to customers locations, e.g. hospital or animal clinics.
-Staff members schedule _reservations_ on behalf of their customers.
+> Let's say we work for a company that rents _medical equipment_.<br>
+> Each medical _article_ may contain several _accessories_.<br>
+> Articles are grouped in _medical sets_.<br>
+> The equipment is stored in warehouses and delivered to customers locations, e.g. hospital or animal clinics.<br>
+> Staff members schedule _reservations_ on behalf of their customers.

 ## Example objects
 These are example objects for the aforementioned entity types with some of their properties.
 The more technical